daoistyoudao/Text/NFD/startMessage.md

-This bot will forward your messages to bot owner.
+This bot will forward others' messages to bot owner.
+Bot owner reply to the messages to communicate.